 It is a continent that is popular with backpackers keen to experience South America travel.
 But it isn't for the first-time solo as you do need some basic Spanish to get by (in the Spanish speaking countries).
 However, many solo women travel within South America without any problems.
 Society is mainly a macho society so expect attention from males whether it’s just shouting “Linda” from afar (which means beautiful) or asking you to dance.
 If you travel to rural areas they may not be used to seeing a woman alone so expect even more attention.

 In the more developed cities such as San Jose, Medellin or Rio de Janeiro you can dress however you like.
 With local women showing off their curves there’s no need to dress conservatively in these cities.
 Crime is the biggest issue here so be careful of your belongings, and if you go off the beaten path buddy up with other travellers or take a tour.

 How to Travel Within South America

-Travelling in the least developed countries of Bolivia, Peru, and Ecuador can be a culture shock especially in Bolivia.
+When you travel to South America, if you choose to travel to the least developed countries of Bolivia, Peru and Ecuador, it can be a culture shock, especially in Bolivia.
 Firstly due to its poverty, and second because of its altitude.
 Although crime is increasing against foreigners Bolivia is still one of the safest places in South America.
 Being the cheapest means that it’s popular with other travellers so there are plenty of people to buddy up with.

 Unlike Central America, South America has vast distances and flying from country to country is not the cheapest method to get around.
 Although LAN Airlines operate within many countries in South America, the routes are not generally direct.
 Costs of flying internationally can be expensive compared to flying internally within countries.
 A good tip here is to cross the borders by bus then fly within the countries to maximise your time and budget.